heroalone/Garfield/README.md

 ...
 ```

 **Note:** The program considers negative values as "NA" by default and removes corresponding samples.
-Use "--trait_include_negative" to retain negative values as normal trait values.
+Use "--keep_negative 0" to retain negative values as normal trait values.

 It is recommended to remove all samples with missing phenotype values in advance and maintain the same order of samples in both phenotype and genotype files.